 Wellspring’s roots began in 1968 when five downtown congregations (Emmanuel Lutheran, First Presbyterian, St. John’s United Church of Christ, Trinity English Lutheran and Wayne Street Methodist) plus the YWCA joined together to bring it to life.
 At its inception, the main purpose was providing summer programs for youth who lived in Fort Wayne’s West Central neighborhood.
 Pastors Bill Moody of First Presbyterian and Arnold Pierson of Trinity English Lutheran played key roles in the formation of the program.
 In fact, Reverend Moody was hired as the first executive director and served in that position until 1989.
 Andrea Thomas became the second executive director, serving in her position until she retired at the end of 2004.
-Francis M. Zirille began his duties as executive director in January 2005.
+Francis M. Zirille served as executive director from 2005-2017.
 Initially, the agency was called West Central Neighborhood Summer Program but was later changed to West Central Neighborhood Committee.
 In 1989, members of the board voted to change the name to West Central Neighborhood Ministry.
 In June 2004, the name was changed to Wellspring.
 One reason for the modification was that the organization was serving a much broader population base than just the West Central area.
 Over 80% of those who take part in Wellspring programs live within a 2.5 mile radius of the downtown area.
 From the early years, the organization quickly expanded to offer a variety of programs that focus on the educational, social, physical and recreational needs of adults and youth.
 In 2016, Wellspring directly impacted the lives of 6,377 individuals through its direct service programs.
 A high percentage of those were involved with Wellspring on an ongoing basis.

 I didn’t know I wanted to work with children until after I volunteered for the Wellspring After School Program.
 For the past 16 years, I’ve been working with the children at Wellspring – I love coming to work each day and being with kids.
 I love to see the excitement they get from the activities – I like that every day brings something new.